anoopsarkar/nlp-class/hw2.md

     dev.out score: 27.01
     test.out score: 33.00

-By careful analysis of the output (even without any knowledge of the Chinese language) should give you some further ideas to consolidate certain types of characters into words based on regularity how they combine into words in the training set.

 ## Submit your homework on Coursys

 Once you are done with your homework submit all the relevant materials